-May thanks for the Book reviews below by Ian Grimes
+Many thanks for the many book reviews below by Ian Grimes

 A LIFE AT WORK AND PLAY –

 The first page of the first chapter of this book relates how Edward’s mother, Christine, (the fifth daughter of seven children) made clear her interest in Edward’s father, Captain James Day RFC, and that four of the five daughters married RFC officers.
 The rest of this chapter gives an abbreviated description of Edward’s Father’s experiences in the Great War (1914 – 1918) these include a lovely story about how pilots and observers protected themselves against German ground-fire that came up through the plywood floor of the aeroplane.
 They went to the local town and bought all the solid fuel stoves, removed the steel back-plates and sat on them “which was infinitely more comfortable”.
 Captain James married Christine in the early 1920s and they produced Edward and his sister Rosemary.

 Edward obviously enjoyed his time as a pupil at St Andrew’s Prep School, Eastbourne and, later, at Charterhouse School at the beginning of the 1939 – 1945 War his efforts with the Charterhouse and Godalming Home Guards.
 He took charge of the School’s “war communications” using field telephones and signalling lamps.
 The field telephones were also used to give a running commentary round the course of the annual Cross Country race.
 Edward joined the Army (Tank Corps) and he was posted to Germany after VE Day then to India, taking his “Crocodile” tanks with them.
 He was now a Lieutenant in the Royal Tank Regiment.
 Because of Edward’s war service directly from school, his Father was overworking trying to run the farms.
 Lord Cornwallis arranged for Edward to be released from active service on compassionate grounds, just in time to save his father’s health.